abhinav2006-12/ai-smart-parking-system/README.md

 **Vehicles** — Full sortable table of all vehicle records with status badges (parked / completed).
 Includes a force-checkout button for vehicles that left without checking out.

-**Settings** — Configure total slot count, per-type slot allocation (Standard / EV / Disabled), hourly rates per type, UPI VPA and payee name, and a "wipe all data" button for resetting between deployments.
+**Settings** — Configure total slot count, per-type slot allocation (Standard / EV / Taxi), hourly rates per type, UPI VPA and payee name, and a "wipe all data" button for resetting between deployments.

 ---